 You may transfer up to 20 course equivalents taken at Red Deer College to the University of Alberta, University of Calgary, University of Lethbridge or the Alberta College of Art and Design, NSCAD University, and the Emily Carr University of Art and Design.
 The B.F.A. program is also transferable to most other Canadian universities and art colleges.

 Transfer requirements vary from one university to another.
 See the Alberta Transfer Guide for detailed transfer policies.

-1 Minimum average of 60% with no mark below 50% in:
+- 1. Minimum average of 60% and no mark below 50% in:

-a.
-ELA 30-1 or ELA 30-2
+- a.
+ELA 30-1

+- b.
+Mathematics 30-1